Elsie Hall: Child prodigy and education

-She took up the piano at the age of three, and was a child prodigy.
-In 1883 she attended the Intercolonial Juvenile Industrial Exhibition in Parramatta, New South Wales, and won a prize for her piano performance.
-In 1888 she was enrolled at the Stuttgart Conservatory in Germany.
-In 1890 she was awarded a pianoforte scholarship at the Royal College of Music, but declined and instead studied at Harrow Music School under John Farmer, and then at the Royal High School for Music in Berlin.
+A child prodigy, Elsie Hall first took up the piano at three years old, studying from the age of five with Professor Josef Kretchmann (1838-1918) in Sydney.
+In 1883, she attended the Intercolonial Juvenile Industrial Exhibition in Parramatta, New South Wales, and won a prize for her piano performance.
+In 1888, she was enrolled at the Stuttgart Conservatory in Germany.
+After a time in Paris, she made her London (Steinway Hall) debut on 5 May 1890 at the age of 12, where she was reviewed by George Bernard Shaw.

+The same year she was awarded a pianoforte scholarship at the Royal College of Music, but declined and instead studied at Harrow Music School under John Farmer, and then at the Royal High School for Music in Berlin, where she studied with Ernst Rudorff, met Brahms, Clara Schumann and Joachim, and won the Mendelssohn Prize.
 Her patron there was Marie Benecke, eldest daughter of Felix Mendelssohn.
+She went home to Australia for a few years before returning to London in 1903 to resume her concert career.

+Maturity

+Hall was a close friend of the Lambert family and gave piano lessons to the young Constant Lambert and his older brother Maurice.
+In 1911 she also taught the 14 year-old Princess Mary at Marlborough House.
+Hall also played a Beethoven Concerto at the Malvern Festival with Elgar conducting.

-Hall married South African scientist Dr. Frederick Otto Stohr, originally Stöhr (1871–1946), in London on 22 November 1913.
+She married South African scientist Dr. Frederick Otto Stohr, originally Stöhr (1871–1946), in London on 22 November 1913.
 He had been conducting ornithological research in Northern Rhodesia (modern Zambia); they settled in South Africa, where he later practised medicine.
-When her father, founding editor of the Fiji Times and later on the literary staff of the Sydney Morning Herald, retired, he moved to South Africa to live with his daughter and son-in-law.
+When her father retired he moved to South Africa to live with his daughter and son-in-law.

+Hall spent many years in South Africa but continued to perform internationally.
+She appeared at the Proms under Henry Wood in 1929, and in 1935 she toured Australia, giving two Bach recitals in Sydney and playing the Schumann Concerto with the Sydney State Orchestra.
+During the war, although by then in her 60s, she entertained Allied troops in North Africa and Italy.
+One of her two sons was killed while on active service in the South African Air Force.

-She spent many years in South Africa, where she performed professionally on the piano well into her senior years.
-In 1958 (at age 80) she made a well-received tour of South Africa with Dutch violinist Herman Salomon, who had previously gained his reputation as leader of The Amsterdam string Quartet.
+She continued to perform professionally on the piano well into her senior years.
+In 1958 (at age 80), she made a well-received tour of South Africa with Dutch violinist Herman Salomon, who had previously gained his reputation as leader of The Amsterdam String Quartet.
+In 1967 she recorded a 90th anniversary concert recital.
 She appeared as a castaway on the BBC Radio programme Desert Island Discs on 28 April 1969.

-Hall died at Wynberg, South Africa, and was buried at Hout Bay Cemetery.
+That year she also published her autobiography, The Good Die Young.
+Hall died, aged 99, at Wynberg, South Africa, and was buried at Hout Bay Cemetery.